 The most successful organizational change efforts historically enjoyed clear and consistent leader sponsorship; most failed organizational change efforts did not.
-It is critical for all members of the organization to understand and believe that executive sponsors will actively and visibly work to not only reinforce the change but also celebrate success at the individual and organizational level.
+It is critical for all members of the organization to understand and believe that executive sponsors will actively and visibly work to not only reinforce the change but also celebrate success at the individual and organizational levels.

 These leaders have a variety of tools at their disposal.
-At the organizational level these include readiness assessments, communication plans, sponsor roadmaps, and coaching/training/resistance management plans.
+At the organizational level, these include readiness assessments, communication plans, sponsor roadmaps, and coaching/training/resistance management plans.

 Fundamentally, organizational change leaders must answer two questions.
 How ready is my organization for change?
 How do I address resistance to the change?